jeremyyeo/the-hitchhikers-guide-to-dbt/manually-persisting-docs/README.md

 23:51:19  Sending event: {'category': 'dbt', 'action': 'run_model', 'label': '4ca5e7e7-3afa-4417-adb6-d72abb87c3d8', 'context': [<snowplow_tracker.self_describing_json.SelfDescribingJson object at 0x1430b2690>]}
 23:51:19  2 of 2 OK created sql table model sch.foo ......................................
 [SUCCESS 1 in 5.98s]
 ```

+We can see that even without a `schema.yml` file where we have descriptions - we have successfully reapplied the relation/column comments that were previously there.

 Note again that it is not possible to add comments to view columns via the `comment on column ...` DDL: